 First I have to apologize for playing the disappearing act for the last month and a half.
 I’d decided in January 2016, that this year would hold big changes for me.
-I would get a new job to help put money towards Teluna, I’d move to a new city, I’d start doing arts festivals, I’d create more designs and new products for Teluna, and much more.
+I would get a new job to help put money towards Teluna, I’d move to a new city, I’d start doing art festivals, I’d create more designs and new products for Teluna, and much more.
 WELP It’s all happening!!

 I started a job I really love in DC in March, I move to Arlington in June, I just completed an arts festival in Baltimore, Teluna has many new pillow cover and headband designs and I’m branching into wholesale to small local boutiques this summer!
 Ahhh so much excitement and so much stress and so very very little time to get new posts out to you guys, my wonderful readers and I’m sorry about that.
 But no worries!
-I’m jumpin back up on that blogging horse and we can ride into the sunset of inspiration together.
+I’m jumping back up on that blogging horse and we can ride into the sunset of inspiration together.
 Lots of fun posts on the horizon so keep an eye out!

 Okay, Now onto the good stuff.